mde/ejs/docs/2-router.md

 ##### examples
 ```
 router.match('/').to('Main.index');
-// will route any request to ‘/‘ to the Main controller’s index action
+// will route any request to '/' to the Main controller's index action

 router.match('/products/:id', 'GET').to('products.show')
-// will route ‘/products/5’ to Products.show()
+// will route '/products/5' to Products.show()
 // and set the id paramer to be 5

 router.match('/profiles/:username', 'GET').to('users.show')
-// will route ‘/products/dan’ to Users.show()
+// will route '/products/dan' to Users.show()
 // and set the username paramer to be dan